d347h-eth/indexer-public/docs/optional-outputs.md

 - You power user‑facing search/feeds or need low‑latency, complex queries across large volumes.

+Notes:

+- Elasticsearch is optional and can be disabled entirely.
+If not configured, ES-dependent code gracefully degrades:
+  - `getCollectionVolumeSinceRecent` returns 0 when ES client is unavailable
+  - Code: `packages/indexer/src/elasticsearch/indexes/activities/index.ts`

 ## Websocket Triggers

 When `DO_WEBSOCKET_SERVER_WORK=1`, the indexer emits domain events to a Redis pub/sub channel for a websocket gateway (“firehose”) to broadcast to clients.